-- the name of the food; - the list of ingredients;
+- the name of the food - the list of ingredients - substances that may cause allergies or intolerances, or ingredients derived from such substances or products, used in the manufacture or preparation of food and are still present in the finished product, even if in an altered form - the quantity of certain ingredients or categories of ingredients - the net quantity of the food in defined units of measurement - the date of minimum durability or the "use by" date - any special storage conditions and/or conditions of use

-- substances that may cause allergies or intolerances, or ingredients derived from such substances or products, used in the manufacture or preparation of food and are still present in the finished product, even if in an altered form; - the quantity of certain ingredients or categories of ingredients; - the net quantity of the food in defined units of measurement; - the date of minimum durability or the 'use by' date; - any special storage conditions and/or conditions of use; - the business name and address of the food market operator (an importer); - the country/countries (or place) of origin (detailed information required by the Law); - instructions for use where it would be difficult to make appropriate use of the food in the absence of such instructions; - with respect to beverages containing more than 1.2 % by volume of alcohol, the actual alcoholic strength by volume (except HS 2204 (wine Wine of fresh grapes, including fortified wines); - a nutrition declaration (including energy value, the amount of fat, saturated fat, carbohydrates, sugar, protein, and salt); and - Additional Compulsory Labeling Requirements as specified below.
+- the business name and address of the food market operator (importer) - the country/countries (or place) of origin (detailed information required by the Law) - instructions for use where it would be difficult to make appropriate use of the food in the absence of such instructions - with respect to beverages containing more than 1.2 % by volume of alcohol, the actual alcoholic strength by volume (except HS 2204- Wine of fresh grapes, including fortified wines) - a nutrition declaration (including energy value, the amount of fat, saturated fat, carbohydrates, sugar, protein, and salt) - Additional compulsory labeling requirements as specified below.

-Food product labeling legislation continues to require an indication of genetically engineered (GE) content, commonly referred to as genetically modified organisms (GMOs), in food products sold to Ukrainian consumers.
+Food product labeling legislation also requires an indication of genetically engineered (GE) content, commonly referred to as "genetically modified organisms" (GMOs).
 If a product contains an ingredient that contains GE content or is produced via GE and that ingredient is more than 0.9 percent of the finished product, the products must bear the "with GMO" marking.
-Food producers may put a voluntary label "No GMO" on their products if there is an absence of GMO in the product.
-For more details, see the Labeling section of FAS Kyiv's recent Biotechnology and Other New Production Technologies GAIN Report.